Webflow-Examples/code-components-examples/store-locator/README.md

 1.  **A React-based Code Component (`/src/components/StoreLocator`)**:

     - A reusable UI for finding and displaying store locations on a map.
+    - A Setup UI to configure backend API Requests
-    - Declared for Webflow using `@webflow/react` in `StoreLocator.webflow.tsx`, allowing designers to configure it visually through props in the Designer.
+    - The frontend UI is adapted for Webflow using `@webflow/react` in `StoreLocator.webflow.tsx`, allowing designers to configure it visually through props in the Designer.
     - Built with Leaflet for map rendering.

 2.  **An Astro-based Backend API (`/src/pages/api`)**: